ilcato/homebridge-fibaro-home-center/README.md

 #### Required:
 Required: url or host, username and password
-+ `url` : url of your Home Center / Yubii Home, containing protocol and name, E.G.: https://hc-00000XXX.local (must starts with https://), put ca.cer file in the same folder as config.json
++ `url` : url of your Home Center / Yubii Home, containing protocol and name, E.G.: https://hc-00000XXX.local, if starts with https:// put ca.cer file in the same folder as config.json
 + `host` : IP address of your Home Center / Yubii Home.
 Host field is ignored if field `url` is filled
 + `username` : username of your Home Center / Yubii Home
 + `password` : password of your Home Center / Yubii Home